Director of the Human Cybercriminal Project & Senior Research Fellow

-Dr. Jonathan Lusthaus is Director of The Human Cybercriminal Project and a Senior Research Fellow in the Department of Sociology, University of Oxford.
+Dr. Jonathan Lusthaus is Director of The Human Cybercriminal Project and a Senior Research Fellow in the Department of Sociology.
 He is also a Research Fellow at Nuffield College, and an Adjunct Associate Professor at UNSW Canberra Cyber.

 Jonathan’s research focuses on the "human" side of profit-driven cybercrime: who cybercriminals are and how they are organised.
 He is a regular speaker at major conferences, such as Black Hat, Enigma and the International Conference on Cyber Security.
 Jonathan has also written widely across academic, policy and media publications, including for the European Journal of Sociology, the Council on Foreign Relations and The New York Times.

 He is the author of Industry of Anonymity: Inside the Business of Cybercrime published by Harvard University Press.
 Fieldwork for this study took place over a 7-year period, involved travel to cybercrime hotspots around the globe, and included almost 250 interviews with law enforcement, the private sector, and former cybercriminals.